 The goal of this exercise was to evaluate if this module was worth building a reference clock (one of many) for precision frequency and time information.

 My plan was to attach an external OCXO to the module for use as a reference clock, and adjust this to track the modules 10 MHz output with a (slow) PLL.
-This OCXO signal can also be utilized by the module itself to provide extended holdover performance according to the datasheet.
+This OCXO signal can also be utilised by the module itself to provide extended holdover performance according to the datasheet.

-Their whitepapers clarify that the GT-88 with a customer supplied OCXO is not specified for any particular holdover performance, obviously the quality of holdover will be highly dependent on the stability of the external OCXO so I guess it makes sense that they can't make any guarantees here.
+Their white-papers clarify that the GT-88 with a customer supplied OCXO is not specified for any particular holdover performance, obviously the quality of holdover will be highly dependent on the stability of the external OCXO so I guess it makes sense that they can't make any guarantees here.

 The module can provide quite precise frequency error measurements for the external applied reference clock, I expect to discipline the OCXO very slowly using these measurements.